-The Bible indicates that there will be two resurrections., and Revelation 20:4-6 indicates that there will be 1,000 years between the two resurrections.
+We believe that the Bible, particularly Revelation 20:4-6, makes it sufficiently clear that there will be two separate and non-concurrent resurrections and that there will be 1,000 years between the two resurrections.

-Bible scholars agree that the first resurrection will involve only the just (i.e., those whom God regards as righteous because of their faith in Him), but they disagree as to whether this resurrection will include all of the just.
-There is also disagreement as to whether or not this resurrection will involve the souls (or the spirits) of the just, rather than their physical bodies.
-In this regard, we would argue that if human souls (or spirits) are eternal, as most Christians believe, then souls (or spirits) do not need to be resurrected and, therefore, the first resurrection, as well as the second resurrection, will involve only physical bodies, not souls (or spirits).
+Bible scholars agree that the first resurrection will involve only the righteous, as determined by God, but they disagree as to whether or not this resurrection will include all of the righteous or just those who have been martyred.
+There is also disagreement as to whether or not the first resurrection will involve just the souls (or the spirits) of the righteous, or both their souls (or their spirits) and their physical bodies.

-Regardless, there is general agreement among Bible scholars that ultimately the physical body of each person who has ever lived on the earth will be resurrected and reunited with the soul (or spirit) of that person.
+Regardless of these disagreements, there is general agreement among Christian Bible scholars that ultimately the physical body of every person who has ever lived on the earth will be resurrected and reunited with their soul (or their spirit).
 However, the nature of their subsequent existence will depend on whether God deems them righteous or unrighteous.
-Those who are deemed righteous will enjoy eternal bliss, whereas those who are deemed unrighteous will suffer eternal punishment.
+Those who are deemed righteous will enjoy eternal bliss, whereas those who are deemed unrighteous will evidently suffer eternal punishment.

 [To learn how to be assured of eternal bliss with God, click on “What Must a Person Do to Be Assured of Eternal Salvation?”]